-Here are 5 ways to maximize utility cost recovery:
+Here are 5 ways multifamily operators can maximize utility cost recovery:

 Do you have a firm understanding of how much you spend for each type of utility at each of your properties?
-If you look at your water charges every month across comparable properties, you will be able to quickly identify outliers and opportunities for efficiency improvement.
+If you look at your water charges every month across comparable properties, you will be able to quickly identify outliers and opportunities for improved utility cost recovery.

-Tip 2: Analyze your utility expense recovery rates
+Tip #2: Analyze your utility cost recovery rates

 To begin with, recovering your utility expenses is definitely something your properties should be doing.
 Assuming you’re already doing that, do you know how much of your utilities you are recovering at each of your properties?
 This is an important number to know.
 Regulations govern how much you can collect, and the rules vary by utility, location, etc. You may be doing the best that you can in terms of utility expense recovery, but are you confident in that?

-The bottom line: If you don’t understand the regulations at each area, you’re leaving money on the table or overcharging which opens you up to compliance risks.
+The bottom line: If you don’t understand the regulations in each area, you could be leaving money on the table or overcharging which opens you up to compliance risks.
 Stay on top of local utility billing regulations, or consult with a utility billing provider who can guide you on how to recover the maximum allowable amount for your area.

 Are you confident that the utilities across all of your units are in the current new resident’s name?
 When a resident moves into a new unit, they have a lot on their mind.
 Intentional or not, they may forget to transfer one or more utilities into their name.
 Again, assuming you’re charging residents for their use, this neglect directly impacts your bottom line.
 The sooner you know that a utility has not been transferred to the new resident’s name, the sooner you can fix the issue.
 You may also choose to levy a penalty fee if the issue is not resolved after a certain grace period, which reimburses your property team for administrative and operational costs associated with issue resolution.

-The bottom line: Actively tracking “vacant unit costs” is an important operational insight that directly impacts your bottom line.
+The bottom line: Actively tracking “vacant unit costs” is an important operational insight that directly impacts your ability to recover utility costs.

-Submeters offer the most precise method for utility expense recovery because they give you exact readings on how much utilities are being used in each of your units.
+Submeters offer the most precise method for utility cost recovery because they give you exact readings on how much utilities are being used in each of your units.
 They also promote conservation by placing the impact of their usage directly on the resident.
 But they’re equipment, and equipment needs to be maintained and managed.
 Using a built-in intelligence tool, you can proactively monitor submeter health to make sure they are giving accurate readings and are not in need of repair.
 Without accurate reads, you may be undercharging your residents for utility consumption.
 This is especially important for managing efficient utility costs for rentals.

 The bottom line: Plug “leaks” in your submeters (pun intended) to be sure you are accurately recovering your utility costs from residents.